Nicholson (1802 ship)

 Nicholson was launched at Liverpool in 1802 as a slave ship in the triangular trade in enslaved people.
-She made four complete voyages as a slave ship.
+She made four complete voyages transporting captives.
 Then when the Slave Trade Act 1807 ended British participation in the trans-Atlantic slave trade she started trading with Brazil.
 She was wrecked in 1810 returning to Liverpool from Pernambuco.

 Career

 Nicholson first appeared in Lloyd's Register (LR) in 1802.

+1st voyage transporting enslaved people (1802–1803): Captain Richard Pearson set sail from Liverpool on 20 September 1802, embarking on a journey to Africa.
+In 1802, 155 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

-1st slave voyage (1802–1803): Captain Richard Pearson, sailed from Liverpool on 20 September 1802, bound for Africa.
-Nicholson arrived at Havana in April 1803 with 274 slaves.
-She arrived back at Liverpool on 23 August.
-She had left Liverpool with 28 crew members and she had suffered four crew deaths on the voyage.
+Nicholson arrived at Havana in April 1803 carrying a total of 274 captives.
+She returned to Liverpool on 23 August.
+She had initially departed with 28 crew members; four crew members died during the voyage.

-2nd slave voyage (1804–1805): Captain Richard Pearsons acquired a letter of marque on 17 January 1804.
-He sailed from Liverpool on 18 February and gathered slaves at Loango.
+2nd voyage transporting enslaved people (1804–1805): Captain Richard Pearsons acquired a letter of marque on 17 January 1804.
+He sailed from Liverpool on 18 February.
+In 1804, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 126 of these vessels sailed from Liverpool.

+Nicholson acquired captives at Loango.
 Nicholson arrived at Havana in October 1804 with 273 slaves.
-(She had fist stopped at Demerara and from there had sailed to Suriname.)
-She sailed for Liverpool from Havana on 8 December and arrived back there on 5 March 1805.
+(She had first stopped at Demerara and from there had sailed to Suriname.)
+She sailed from Havana for Liverpool on 8 December and arrived back there on 5 March 1805.
 She had left Liverpool with 40 crew members and had suffered two crew deaths on her voyage.

 However, Lloyd's List reported that Nicholson, Pearson, master, had arrived at Liverpool from Havana on 21 January 1805.
 It further reported that Nicholson, from Havana, had put into Dublin in distress.
 She had been on shore and greatly damaged her cargo, which had to be unloaded to lighten her.

+3rd voyage transporting enslaved people (1806–1807): Captain William Kermod acquired a letter of marque on 31 May 1806.
+Captain Kermode sailed from Liverpool on 13 June.